 When our students leave university and look for their first job, many of them will be applying for roles that do not yet exist.
 A rounded education should help prepare them for this constantly evolving world.
 Studying Computer Science teaches students a range of invaluable life skills such as reasoning, logical thinking, problem solving, precision and resourcefulness.

-At Sixth Form we offer the OCR Computer Science A Level qualification which helps students understand the core academic principles of computer science.
+The A Level course helps students understand the core academic principles of computer science.
 Classroom learning is transferred into creating real-world systems through the creation of an independent programming project.
-Our A Level will develop the student’s technical understanding and their ability to analyse and solve problems using computational thinking.
+This will develop the student’s technical understanding and their ability to analyse and solve problems using computational thinking.

 We are a small friendly department with a strong emphasis on offering a range of enrichment opportunities which include:

 - Support participating in a wide variety of national challenges and competitions e.g. the UK Bebras Computing Challenge, the TCS Oxford Computing Challenge, Alan Turing Cryptography competition, esero CanSat competition and the British Informatics Olympiad.

 - Trips to the Wired Next Generation conference, National Museum of Computing, Bletchley Park and the Computing LIVE conference.